chrisjrob/chrisjrob.github.io/_posts/2008-06-30-using-amarok-as-your-podcasting-client.markdown

 layout: post
 title:  "Using Amarok as your Podcasting Client"
 date:   2008-06-30 00:00:00
+categories: technology floss linux kde
-categories: linux amarok podcast kitty
+tags: amarok podcast kitty
 ---

 Until I stumbled across [this page][howto] I was using [Kitty] to download Podcasts and [Amarok] to manage them thereafter.
 Unfortunately I could not get on with Kitty and it is no longer being developed.
 In any case, you really only want one application.